FridahWatetuMuthoni/Big-O-Notation/README.md

 ## LOGARITHMS

-a logarithm is the power that a number needs to be raised to to get some other number log<sub>2</sub> 8 = 3
+A logarithm is the power that a number needs to be raised to to get some other number In computer science unless specified otherwise, we can always assume that the number that we want to raise to some power is 2, meaning that the base is always 2 unless specified otherwise. log<sub>2</sub> 8 = 3
+What is the number that we can raise 2 to to get 8 or 2 <sup>?</sup> = 8.
+the answer is 3.
+Therefore Log base 2 of 8 is 3